mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Bonded Superdense 14 6 per 5% 50% of base hull

 For example, a heavily armored warship might take Bonded Superdense armor twice.
-This would take up 10% of the hull’s volume and cost 100% of the base cost of the hull, but give 12 points of armor.
+This would take up 10% of the hull's volume and cost 100% of the base cost of the hull, but give 12 points of armor.

 Options
-Refl ec (TL 10):Reflec (TL 10): Refl ec coating on the hull increases the ship’s armor against lasers by 3.
+Refl ec (TL 10):Reflec (TL 10): Refl ec coating on the hull increases the ship's armor against lasers by 3.
 Adding Reflec costs 0.1 Megacredits per ton of hull and can only be added once.